-NOPL-S.Hart.716
+NOPL-S.Ravburn.2058

-with the "exclusive right of possession and enjoyment of all the surface included within . . . [the] locations," and the right to extract minerals.
+with the "exclusive right of possession and enjoyment of all the surface included within . . . [the] locations." and the right to extract minerals.
 30 U.S.C.
 26, 29.
 Ownership of a valid unpatented mining claim confers a possessory right in the land, but not fee title.
 A patented mining claim, on the other hand, results in fee title passing from the government to the claimant.
 The basic requirements for securing land patents are found in 30 U.S.C.
 Sections 29-30, 35, 37, and 42.
 Provided the claimant meets the requirements, it is the irrefutable right of the claimant to convert his granted mining claim of locatable minerals of the uncommon kind or variety into patented land under the Mining Laws of 1866, 1870, and the General Mining Law of 1872.

 The Supreme Court has long acknowledged the central role of the Secretary in administering the public lands and resolving the rights of applicants to patent those lands.
-More than a century ago, the Court described the and resolving the regime of approximates to patch more rands, where that a century ago, the court described the Secretary's role in the "important matters relating to . . . the issuing of patchs" as "the supervising agent of the government to do justice to all claimants and preserve the rights of the people of the United States."
+More than a century ago, the Court described the Sceretary's role in the "important matters relating to . . . the issuing of patents" as "the supervising agent of the government to do justice to all claimants and preserve the rights of the people of the United States."
 Knight v.
 Land Association, 142 U.S. 161, 178 (1891) (pre-emption law case).
-So long as the granted mining claim owner meets all the requirements, it is the fiduciary duty of elected Public Servants to keep their chain owner meets an the requirements, it is the inductary duty of elected rubine servants to keep their Oaths of Office and carry out their fiduciary duty to convert the Public Land in which that mining claim is located into a mining patent, conveying fee simple title to the claimant.
+So long as the granted mining claim owner meets all the requirements, it is the fiduciary duty of elected Public Servants to keep their claim owner meets all the requirements, it is the induciary duty of elected Public Servants to keep their Oaths of Office and carry out their fiduciary duty to convert the Public Land in which that mining claim is located into a mining patent, conveying fee simple title to the claimant.
 Any attempt by any Public Servant to diminish, block or remove this right by whatever scheme or combination of actions that results in the violation of the claimant's rights and constitutes a "taking" without compensation still explicitly violates the protections guaranteed to the Citizen under the 5th Amendment of the U.S. Constitution.
+United Struck Bishows 44(2) 18, 24(4) (1023) defeave will show as "meandment of the U.S. Constitution.
 United States v Bishop 412 U.S. 346 (1973) defines willfulness as "connoting the voluntary, intentional violation of a known legal duty."

 Section 302(b) of Federal Land Policy and Management Act of 1976 (FLPMA) directs the Secretary of the Interior, by regulation or otherwise, to take any action necessary to prevent unnecessary or undue degradation of the public lands.
 The Section 302(b) mandate to "prevent unnecessary or undue degradation," however, includes a savings clause providing that "no provision of this section or any other section of this Act shall in any way amend the Mining Law of 1872 or impair the rights of any locators or claims under that Act, including, but not limited to, rights of ingress and egress."
-The defunding of mineral patent application processing has the direct effect of (1) depriving the right of the claimant under the Mining Law, ing economic harm to the claimant and (2) causi
+The defunding of mineral patent application processing has the direct effect of (1) depriving the right of the claimant under the Mining Law, ing economic harm to the claimant